openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/islandsOfCallejaOfOlfactoryTubercle
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Islands of Calleja of olfactory tubercle' is a regional part of brain.
-It is part of the island of Calleja and olfactory tubercle.
+   :definition: Is a regional part of brain.
+Is part of the island of Calleja and the olfactory tubercle. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023867) ('is_a' and 'relationship')]
-   :description: Part of olfactory tubercle defined by dense aggregations of granule cells
+   :description: Part of olfactory tubercle defined by dense aggregations of granule cells. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023867)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105732
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0023867#islands-of-calleja-of-olfactory-tubercle-1
    :name: islands of Calleja of olfactory tubercle